 Prototype |

-When you want to buy nose bandages, especially bandages for nose, think about:
+When you want to buy nose bandages, think about:

 - Absorbency: How well the pad absorbs blood, fluid, or wound exudate.

-- Sterility: For surgical or post-operative use, bandages should be sterilized to avoid infection.
+- Sterility: For surgical or post-operative use, bandages should be sterilized to reduce infection risk.

-- Comfort: Soft materials, breathable, hypoallergenic adhesives or fabrics matter.
+- Comfort: Soft, breathable materials and hypoallergenic adhesives or fabrics matter.

-- Support vs flexibility: Enough structure or straps to support surgical shape, but flexible enough for comfort.
+- Support vs flexibility: Enough structure to support healing, but flexible enough for comfort.

-- Purpose: Are you using it after surgery, for protection, to reduce swelling, or for breathing improvement?
-Different products suit different purposes.
+- Purpose: After surgery, protection, swelling control, or breathing support—different products suit different uses.

-Here are two MedCart Australia products that are good examples of nose bandages.
-I’ll show what they offer, and how they stack up vs alternatives.
+Here are two MedCart Australia products that are good examples of nose bandages:

 Product |